stshrewsburyDev/PySliders/README.md

 ##### Notice:

 This module is currently in pre-release 0.1 and there may be bugs.
-There are also features I plan to add in the future
+There are also features I plan to add in the future.

 Screenshots:
 ------------